liesun1994/Draw/README.md

 ## Tips
 1.Other files are shown in floder data . <br>
-2.Delete the section with a length greater than 15 3.DrawForce alignment file can refer to ./data/force.align
+2.Delete the section with a length greater than 15 <br>
+3.DrawForce alignment file can refer to ./data/force.align